-As part of the project, Alison runs workshops in the community to raise public awareness of the Old Rectory, a former medieval mansion which sits next door to Loughborough Parish Church in the town’s heritage quarter.
-So far, activities have taken place at Limehurst Academy and Fearon Hall, All Saints Parish Church and with a local Brownie group.
-Other workshops are planned for The Three Nuns pub and Charnwood Museum.
+As part of the project, Alison runs creative activities in the community to raise public awareness of the Old Rectory, a former medieval mansion which sits next door to Loughborough Parish Church in the town’s heritage quarter.
+The workshops have taken place at Limehurst Academy and with Nanpantan Brownie pack, at Fearon Hall, All Saints Parish Church, The Three Nuns pub and Charnwood Museum.

 The idea for the project came from Alison’s feelings of disconnection from Loughborough’s history as she was growing up, and her own discovery of the Old Rectory some years ago.

 ‘I was born in Loughborough but my parents weren’t,’ she said.
 ‘They came here in the 1950s for work.
 I grew up feeling that Loughborough’s history had nothing to do with me because we weren’t from here, and it wasn’t until I stumbled on the Old Rectory and began volunteering there that that changed.’

 ‘In learning about the town’s past, I’ve come to realise that Loughborough’s story is one of ordinary people coming here, making it their home and becoming part of the community, whether that’s in recent times, 70 years ago like my parents, or hundreds of years ago when the town first began.’